NBFLS/nbfls.github.io/index.md

  - Try to prove that you are/were a student in NBFLS.
    - Find an team member in school.
    - Send email to the owner of this team.

+### Is it an official team?

+No. This team is organized by students.
+It **can not** represent NBFLS in an official way.